-Using music is an essential part of any business.
-It can enhance your product in a particularly unique and impactful way, particularly with your marketing strategies.
+Using music is an essential part of any business in 2025.
+It can enhance your product in a unique and impactful way, elevating your marketing strategies and brand identity.
+For more insights on how to protect your creative assets, check out our legal advice for startups.

-Having a Spotify or Apple Music account alone doesn’t allow you to use a piece of music for business purposes.
-Spotify, for instance, specifies that the music it provides is for “personal, non commercial use” only, though it does offer a business option.
-So playing a song in a function would not be permitted under the terms of service of services like Spotify.
-However, playing music at home would be acceptable if you chose to have a private function.
+Having a Spotify or Apple Music account alone doesn’t give you the right to use a particular piece of music for business purposes.
+For instance, Spotify clearly states that the music included in a standard account is for “personal, non-commercial use” only, although they now offer a dedicated business option for commercial needs.
+This means that playing a song at a public function would not be permitted under a standard account’s terms, whereas playing music at a strictly private function is generally acceptable.

 What Is Copyright?